PSSRA/pssra.github.io/content/join/bylaws.md

 The Chapter will cover the State of Washington.

-Comrades in Clark County, Washington may choose to join the Portland chapter of the SRA instead of the Puget Sound chapter.
+Comrades in Clark County, Washington may choose to join the Portland Chapter of the SRA instead of the Puget Sound chapter.
 Portland SRA vetting/ascension will not be reciprocal with Puget Sound SRA.
 Comrades on the Portland SRA roster may choose to become Local Comrade members of the Puget Sound SRA to gain access to Puget Sound SRA vetting, events, and resources.

 Comrades in the state of Idaho who lack a local SRA chapter may choose to join Puget Sound SRA.

 ### SUBSECTION TWO: REGIONAL JURISDICTION

-The chapter shall subdivide the state into 5 regions, which represent the greater geographically distinct areas of the state: Central, North, South, Peninsula, and East.
-Any of the 5 sections of the state may separate from the Puget Sound SRA and form their own regional chapter under 4 conditions: 1) The proposed regional chapter is able to create their own chapter with operational functionality which meets the needs of their distinct region, 2) the separation of the region into a separate chapter does not impede the function of the Puget Sound SRA as a whole 3) the Puget Sound SRA approves the separation by a vote with not less than 85% approval 4) The separation is approved by the Governing Body of the SRA.
+The Chapter shall subdivide the state into 5 regions, which represent the greater geographically distinct areas of the state: Central, North, South, Peninsula, and East.
+Any of the 5 rections of the Chapter may separate from the Puget Sound SRA and form their own regional chapter under 4 conditions: 1) The proposed regional chapter is able to create their own chapter with operational functionality which meets the needs of their distinct region, 2) the separation of the region into a separate chapter does not impede the function of the Chapter as a whole, 3) the Chapter membership approves the separation with a Bylaws amendment by a vote with not less than two-thirds approval, 4) The separation is approved by the Governing Body of the SRA.

 The jurisdiction of the five regions shall be as follows: